venkatbalajim/UI_UX_Projects/README.md

 # UI/UX Projects Repository

 Welcome to the UI/UX Projects Repository!
-Here you'll find various design projects focusing mainly on mobile apps.
+Here you'll find various UI/UX design projects.

 ## Projects

 ### 1. Learn Studio Signup Flow

 This project folder contains the design files and documentation for the signup flow of Learn Studio.
 Learn Studio is a platform aimed at providing educational resources for creative professionals.
-In this project, we focused on creating a smooth and intuitive signup experience for users.
+In this project, we focused on creating a smooth and intuitive user signup experience.

 ![Learn Studio](./Learn%20Studio%20Signup%20Flow/Thumbnail%20Image.png)